ddttom/vue-with-eds/README.md

-# Slide Builder Vue.js App
+# vue-with-eds

 This project is a Vue.js-based slide builder application, to be used in an Edge Delivery Services block implementation.

 ## Project Overview

-The Slide Builder Vue.js App allows users to view and interact with a collection of slides.
+The vue-with-eds project allows users to view and interact with a collection of slides.
 Each slide displays an image, title, description, and supporting text.
 Users can click on a slide to view more detailed information in a panel.

 ## Author